 Wrapping Up

-While any of these seven Instagram marketing tips are helpful and powerful on their own, they work best when you do them together.
+While many of these seven Instagram marketing tips are helpful and powerful on their own, they work best when you do them together.
 Make sure you start with your audit so you know where you are and can clear out any fake followers.
-Then, improving your copy will help you write better captions and CTAs for use in your ads that you A/B test.
+Improving your copy will help you write better captions and CTAs for use in your ads that you A/B test.

 Creating an Instagram shop will give you something new to promote in your stories.
 The possibilities are endless, but now it’s time to stop learning and start doing.
 Implement these Instagram marketing tips and see what happens to your account this year.